vitechso/viewer-poc/PROJECT.md

 ## Phase 0
 * Get everything running
 * Assess the project
-* Report an estimated time for the complete refactoring
+* Report an estimated time for the complete refactoring outlined in Phase 1
 * Look does NOT have to be pixel perfect with Figma version
 * **IMPORTANT** - Wait for an approval before continuing to Phase1